-6.2 Side Panel
+7.2 Side Panel

-The side panel has three features (see Figure 2): 1) the back pressure valve, 2) the cooling temperature regulating valve, and 3) the cooling temp gauge.
-With the interface option an extra cooling valve (HIGH) is provided.
+The side panel has three features (see Figure 3): 1) the BACK PRESSURE valve, 2) the COOLING TEMPERATURE regulating valve, and 3) the COOLING TEMP gauge.

-Figure 2.
-Refrigeration Controls - Side Panel
+Figure 3 Refrigeration Controls - Side Panel

-The back pressure valve adjustment is used to control the amount of cooling supplied to the system.
+- 1) The BACK PRESSURE valve adjustment is used to control the amount of cooling supplied to the system.
 This valve reduces the cooling capacity by restricting the flow of refrigerant to the bath, allowing the adjustment of the heating to cooling percentage.
-Under normal operation the valve should be fully open (counter clockwise).
-2) The cooling temperature regulating valve is used to adjust the temperature at which the refrigerant evaporates, which determines cooling efficiency.
-The ideal temperature for operation is about 5-10 degrees Celsius below the desired bath temperature.
-Refer to the label below the gauge for approximate psi and evaporative temperature settings.
-The following table is reproduced from the label.
+Under normal operation the valve should be fully open (counter clockwise). - 2) The COOLING TEMPERATURE regulating valve is used to adjust the pressure which determines the temperature the refrigerant evaporates.
+Refer to the lable below the gauge for approximate psi vs bath temperature settings.
+The table from the label is reproduced below.

-s bath: mperature Set the Cooling Temp.
+For thi Control Te Set the Cooling Temp.
 Valve to this pressure

 °C °F Nominal Cooling PSIG

 -10 14 4.7

-- 5 23 9.2
+-5 23 9.2

 0 32 14.5

 5 41 20.7

 10 50 27.9

 15 59 36.1

 20 68 45.5

 25 77 56.2

 30 86 68.4

 35 95 82.1

-37 37 98.6 86
+37 98.6 86

-DO NOT set the Cooling Pressure above 90 PSIG
+DO NOT set the Coo ling Pressure above 90 PSIG

-3) The cooling temp gauge is used to indicate the temperature at which the refrigerant is evaporating.
-The cooling temp regulating valve is used to set and then control this temperature.
+3) The COOLING TEMP gauge is used to indicate the temperature at which the refrigerant is evaporating.
+The COOLING TEMP regulating valve is used to set and then controls this temperature.

-6.3 Back Panel
+7.3 Back Panel

-The back panel has six standard features and two optional features.
-(See Figure 3.)
-1) the probe connector, 2) the stirrer power outlet, 3) system fuses (internal), 4) the power cord, 5) the drain valve, 6) serial number notation, 7) the RS-232 interface conector (optional), and 8) the IEEE-488 interface connector (optional).
+The back panel has seven main features (see Figure 4).
+1) The probe connector, 2) stirrer power outlet, 3) system fuses (internal), 4) power cord, 5) serial notation, 6) the drain valve, and 7) model and power label.

-- 1) The probe connector in the back panel is used for the temperature controller probe. - 2) The stirrer power is provided for the stirring motor. - 3) The system fuses (internal). - 4) The power cord.

-- 5) A drain valve is provided for ease of removing the fluid media from the bath.
+- 1) The probe connector in the back panel is used for the temperature controller probe. - 2) The stirrer power is provided for the stirring motor. - 3) The system fuses (internal) - 4) The power inlet. - 5) The serial number is located at the upper right corner of the back panel.
+When consulting with an Authorized Service Center, use the serial number and the model number. - 6) A drain valve is provided for ease of removing the fluid media from the bath.
 Always use a container of adequate size to hold the FULL LOAD of fluid.
-Some oils are more easily drained at higher temperatures.
-(See caution note in next section.) - 6) The serial number is located on the right side of the back panel.
-When contacting an Authorized Service Center, use the serial number and model number. - 7) If the bath is supplied with a serial RS-232 interface, the interface cable attaches to the back of the bath at the connector labeled "RS-232". - 8) If the bath is supplied with a GPIB IEEE-488 interface, the interface cable attaches to the back of the bath at the connector labeled "IEEE-488".
+Some oils are more easily drained at a higher temperature.

 WARNING: Extreme caution must be maintained to prevent harm to the user or the surrounding environment.
-Do not exceed a 120°C fluid temperature for draining.
-The valve could be damaged if 120°C is exceeded.
 Insulate the container from the floor or other objects that may be damaged by high temperatures as required.

-Figure 3 Back Panel
+Figure 4 Back Panel